Cranial nerves: Nuclei

-Grossly, all cranial nerves have a Nucleus.
+Grossly, all cranial nerves have a nucleus.
 With the exception of the olfactory nerve (I) and optic nerve (II), all the nuclei are present in the brainstem.

-The midbrain of the brainstem has the nuclei of the oculomotor nerve (III) and trochlear nerve (IV); the pons has the nuclei of the trigeminal nerve (V), abducens nerve (VI), facial nerve (VII) and vestibulocochlear nerve (VIII); and the medulla has the nuclei of the glossopharyngeal nerve (IX), vagus nerve (X), accessory nerve (XI) and hypoglossal nerve (XII).
+The midbrain has the nuclei of the oculomotor nerve (III) and trochlear nerve (IV); the pons has the nuclei of the trigeminal nerve (V), abducens nerve (VI), facial nerve (VII) and vestibulocochlear nerve (VIII); and the medulla has the nuclei of the glossopharyngeal nerve (IX), vagus nerve (X), accessory nerve (XI) and hypoglossal nerve (XII).
 The olfactory nerve (I) emerges from the olfactory bulb, and depending slightly on division the optic nerve (II) is considered to emerge from the lateral geniculate nuclei.

 Because each nerve may have several functions, the nerve fibres that make up the nerve may collect in more than one nucleus.
 For example, the trigeminal nerve (V), which has a sensory and a motor role, has at least four nuclei.